KinNeko-De/sample-protobuf-styleguide-vscode-buf/README.md

 ![Squeezed bug](header.jpg)

 # Motivation
-In this repository I investigating the potential of the buf visual studio code extension.
+In this repository I investigate the potential of the buf visual studio code extension.
 It is expected that the extension will be capable of detecting all errors within proto files.

 # Description
 Read my [article](https://medium.com/@kinneko-de/792c1846a935) for the result.